 Here are some of the reasons Ascending Path is the go-to guiding company for so many:

 Ascending Path is one of three permitted operators at Spencer Whistle Stop in the Chugach National Forest.
-Ride the train to the Whistle Stop and then travel by van for closer access to the Spencer Glacier.
+Ride the train to the Spencer Whistle Stop and then travel by van for closer access to the Spencer Glacier.
 Ascending Path nurtures relationships with clients and local partners – such as the Alyeska Resort, Alaska Railroad and Alpine Air – so that visitors can have convenient access to Alaska’s wilderness areas.

 Accomplished and enthusiastic mountaineer guides

 Each hike offers a small group to guide ratio.
 Small groups have less impact on the environment and allow for maximum interaction between guests and guides.
 Having a fun, friendly and attentive guide can make a regular outing a spectacular day.
-Learn about glacier formation while sea kayaking or walking beside an iceberg-strewn lake.
-Discuss the uplift of coastal mountains, and then identify wildflowers.
-Strap into a harness and crampons to learn about glacier hiking while viewing crevasses as you explore an ancient ice field.
-The pros here not only guide, but they teach and inspire, and with very small ratios, you won’t be lost in a crowd.
+Learn about glacier formation while kayaking or walking beside an iceberg-strewn lake.
+Discuss the uplift of coastal mountains and then identify wildflowers.
+Strap into a harness and crampons to learn about glacier hiking firsthand while viewing crevasses as you explore an ancient ice field.
+The pros here not only guide, but they teach and inspire - and with very small ratios, you won’t be lost in a crowd.
 Each trip is customized to your skills and interests.
 No previous experience is necessary!